Capitol riot committee can see Trump White House records, court finds

 In an opinion issued on 9 November, US District Judge Tanya Chutkan ruled that the committee probing the events leading up to and surrounding the assault on Congress — the worst attack on the Capitol since 1814 — will be able to access telephone records, visitor logs and other documents generated during the Trump administration.

-Mr Trump filed the lawsuit last month after White House Counsel Dana Remus informed him that President Joe Biden would not be honouring his request to use executive privilege, a legal doctrine which protects deliberations between and among the president and his advisers, to shield Trump administration records sought by the select committee.
+Mr Trump filed the lawsuit seeking to block that access last month after White House Counsel Dana Remus informed him that President Joe Biden would not be honouring his request to use executive privilege, a legal doctrine which protects deliberations between and among the president and his advisers, to shield the records sought by the select committee.

 According to White House Press Secretary Jen Psaki, Mr Biden decided to not honour his predecessor’s request because Mr Trump “abused the office of the presidency and attempted to subvert a peaceful transfer of power, something that had happened between democratic and Republican presidencies for decades and decades throughout history”.